mhoogveld/check_thecus_nas/README.md

 ## Overview
 This plugin can check the health and status of a Thecus NAS device.
-It has been developed and tested against a Thecus N5500 running firmware V5.00.04
+It has been developed and tested against
+- Thecus N5500 running firmware V5.00.04
+- Thecus N5200XXX running firmware V5.03.02
-Is can check and report CPU usage, system- and CPU-fans, RAID status, available disk space, disk health (bad-sectors) and disk temperature.
+It can check and report CPU usage, system- and CPU-fans, RAID status, available disk space, disk health (bad-sectors) and disk temperature.

 The Thecus NAS device has (or at least some have) the option to enable and read out SNMP, but this option gives far